-Another Content Marketing World came to a close, but the knowledge and friendships gained, have not.
-The remnants will be seen throughout the words of brands both big and small, all over the world.
+Another Content Marketing World came to a close, but the knowledge and friendships gained have not.
+The remnants will be seen throughout the words of brands, both big and small, worldwide.

 The advice given and ideas exchanged will inspire next year’s award-winning content.

 The connections made will weave a new network, linked both by people and online anchor text.

 For me, the content marketing quotes are always a fun takeaway.
 I’ve compiled my favorite inspiring quotes from top content marketers and top content marketing quotes you need in your life from past years as well.

 The recaps, reviews, and stories poured in about favorite sessions, speakers, and experiences.
 I can’t help but add to the circus of content about “The Greatest Content Marketing Show on Earth.”

 In that spirit, here are some of the best quotes from this year’s Content Marketing World conference, spoken by some of the top content marketers in the industry.

 Do the right thing.